rose-collectionservices/collection-services-manual/11-FORMAT SPECIFIC PROCEDURES/readme.md

     * Selected for capture and acquisition by John Bence, Assistant Director and University Archivist.
     * Rose Library acquired the web archives as part of a larger group of digital materials selected by the donor.
 Katherine Fisher, Head of Digital Archives, assisted with capture at the donor’s request.
     * Websites identified for archiving by various Rose Library staff and selected for crawling by Katherine Fisher, Head of Digital Archives, based on technical feasibility.
-* Conditions governing access and use (collection and file level)
+* Conditions governing access and use (collection and file level, if applicable)
   * Not typically used for web archives, especially those crawled and accessed using Archive-It.
 If needed for content acquired through other workflows and tools, follow general guidelines for documenting restrictions.
 * Digital object record
   * Add a DO as an instance for each web archive AO.
 Follow the [guidelines for describing digital content](https://emory.sharepoint.com/:w:/r/sites/EmoryUniversityLibraries/_layouts/15/Doc.aspx?sourcedoc=%7B25158557-429B-4A4A-867C-F6FE6FD0946D%7D&file=Metadata%20Guidelines%20for%20Digital%20Archival%20Objects%20in%20ArchivesSpace%20at%20Emory.docx&action=default&mobileredirect=true&DefaultItemOpen=1).